inductiva/inductiva/docs-sources/scale-up/parallel-simulations/run-parallel_simulations.md

 # Instantiate a MachineGroup object with 5 preemptible machines of type
 # c2-standard-30 and start it immediately
 cloud_machine = inductiva.resources.MachineGroup(
+    provider="GCP",
     machine_type="c2-standard-30",
     num_machines=5,
     spot=True)
 ```

 Let's break down these parameters:

+- `provider` specifies the cloud provider where your machines will be created.

 - `machine_type` specifies the type of machine on which your simulations will run.